Manipur police seize Rs 2 cr heroin, nab 3 including one from Assam

 Upon getting oriented intelligence input, a joint team from the central security forces and Manipur police intercepted a vehicle in Tengnoupal District.

-Upon thorough and mechanical check of the said vehicle over hours till the wee hours of Monday, the following contraband items were recovered from the cavity inside the dashboard of the vehicle:
+Upon thorough and mechanical check of the said vehicle over hours till the wee hours of Monday, the team seized 19 packets of suspected Heroin Powder weighing 205 grams (approx) from the cavity inside the dashboard of the vehicle.

 Accordingly, Abdul Rauf Khan (33) of Khandikar Village, PO – Deul Kuchi, PS – Tamulpur, District- Tamulpur (Baksa), Assam was arrested and the vehicle was seized.